vchaparro/wind-power-forecasting/README.md

 ## Pipeline visualization
 Using the plugin `kedro-viz` (need to be installed) by running `kedro viz`, you'll visualize  data and machine-learning pipelines.
-For instance, this is the visualization of data enegineering pipeline:
+For instance, this is the visualization of the data enegineering pipeline:

 <img src="viz/pip-de.png" width="500">